 Scientific name: Wollumbinia belli

 Conservation status: This species is listed as Vulnerable in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection And Biodiversity Conservation Act 1999).
-It is ranked as a high priority under the department's Back on Track species prioritisation framework.

 Formerly known as Elseya belli and later Myuchelys bellii, the species was placed in the genus Wollumbinia in 2007.

 In appearance, Bell's turtle closely resembles the saw-shelled turtle Wollumbinia latisternum.
 It is a medium sized turtle reaching a maximum length of 290 mm.
 The carapace is brown to dark brown on top with a black underside (or plastron) on mature individuals.
 Juveniles are lighter in colour.
 This turtle often has a distinct light yellow band running from the corner of the mouth along the side of the neck.
 In older adults this band can be faded.